BioHPC/GIST-AI-HPC-2024/README.md

 ## Model, data, and training code overview

 The model in this repository is adapted from a ResUNetPlusPlus application of deep learning ([Jha el al. 2019](https://ieeexplore.ieee.org/document/8959021), [GitHub](https://github.com/DebeshJha/ResUNetPlusPlus)) model for Colorectal Polyp Segmentation.

-The U-Net model architecture: is
+Instead of cloning the original git, let us use this updated codes for easy testing.

+We will test Kvasir-SEG data set ([paper](https://arxiv.org/abs/1911.07069), [data webpage](https://datasets.simula.no/kvasir-seg/)).
+Kvasir-SEG data set contains 1000 images that come from colonoscopy videos where the image size ranges from 332x487 to 1920x1072 pixels.
+Each image is pared with a mask which shows where the polp occurs.
+We split the data into training (880) and testing (120) sets.
+The split data is available to download from [Google Drive link](https://drive.google.com/file/d/1CswpE-MkQKTEhiVh1hnacv8PBla2JuxN/view?usp=sharing).

+The diverse sizes of the images are corrected by a built in program which reduces the size of the images to a uniform 256x256 pixels.
+This is done by cropping and resizing the images using cv2.

+Unet was developed for biomedical image segmentation and is used for problems related but not limited to image segmentation problems.
+Unet model take input images and labeled masks for said images.
+The name Unet describes the general shape of the model used to create the machine learning model.
+This architecture consists of an encode which is responsible for extracting significant features from our input images.
+The decoder section up samples intermediate features and constructing the final output.
+These two sections are symmetrical in size and are connected to each other.
+These connection help connect the extracted features of the encoder to the corresponding decoders features.

+ResUnetPlusPlus uses the Unet architecture as a base but adds residual elements to it.
+ResUnetPlusPlus builds on the Unet architecture making it require more computational time to run.